 Which healing diet(s) did you try, and what were the results?

 In the years before I was diagnosed, I was doing my own research, and I tried the Paleo Diet first.
 It helped some, but I continued to have symptoms.
 That’s when I tried the Paleo Autoimmune Protocol (AIP), and your book really helped simplify things.
-Michele Spring from Thriving on Paleo shares my celiac diagnosis, and I love her recipes.
+Michele Spring from Thriving Autoimmune shares my celiac diagnosis, and I love her recipes.
 I also found encouragement through Hannah Simmons’ AIP Support Group on Facebook.

 When I stick with the elimination phase, I feel pretty great, but that’s not sustainable long-term.
 Because I have damaged intestines, reintroductions are challenging.
 When a reintroduction fails, my flares can be very uncomfortable.
 So, I often find myself doing an AIP reset to regain my health.
 That said, I have been able to reintroduce a few things successfully: green beans, nut milks, baked potatoes, most spices, and occasional white rice.